Skip to navigation menu Skip to content

 • Biography

-Dr. Nguyen is an acting assistant professor of nephrology with the University of Washington School of Medicine's Department of Pediatrics.
-She is also a principal investigator at Seattle Children's Research Institute's Center for Developmental Biology and Regenerative Medicine.
-Dr. Nguyen completed both her medical and graduate degrees at Vanderbilt University.
-Her graduate work focused on structural prediction of G-protein coupled receptors and drug design.
-She completed her pediatric residency and pediatric nephrology fellowship at Seattle Children's Hospital.
-As a physician-scientist, Dr. Nguyen also attends on the pediatric nephrology service at Seattle Children's Hospital, balancing responsibilities in patient care, research and teaching of medical trainees.
-Her clinical interests focus on genetic causes for renal disease.
+Dr. Nguyen is an assistant professor in the University of Washington School of Medicine's Department of Pediatrics and a principal investigator at Seattle Children's Research Institute.
+As co-director of the Kidney Genetics Clinic at Seattle Children's Hospital, she is dedicated to improving patient care by expanding genetic diagnoses and providing equitable access to advanced research and education.
+A physician-scientist, Dr. Nguyen completed her medical and graduate degrees at Vanderbilt University, where her research focused on protein structure prediction and drug design.
+She then completed her pediatric residency and pediatric nephrology fellowship at Seattle Children's Hospital.
+Today, she balances her time between patient care on the pediatric nephrology service, leading her research team and teaching the next generation of trainees.
+Her clinical interests are centered on the genetic causes of kidney disease.

 Board Certification(s)